AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 For a deeper understanding of Astar governance, including its structure and processes, we encourage you to read the [Astar Governance Overview](/docs/learn/governance/index.md) in our documentation.

-## Using Subsquare for On-Chain Governance
+## Using Subsquare for Onchain Governance

-[Subsquare](https://astar.subsquare.io/) is designed to make on-chain governance participation easy for all users.
+[Subsquare](https://astar.subsquare.io/) is designed to make onchain governance participation easy for all users.
 Through Subsquare, you can:

 - View active proposals.
 - Participate in discussions.